 How A Hard Drive Works

-A hard disk uses rigid rotating platters (disks).
-Each
+A hard disk uses rigid rotating platters

+may be stored.
 Information is written to the disk by transmitting an electromagnetic

-flux through an antenna or read-write head that is very close to a magnetic
+flux through an antenna or read-write

-information can be read by a read-write head
+its polarization due to the flux.
+The information can be read by a read-write

-proximity as the platter rotates.
+close proximity as the platter rotates.

 A typical hard disk drive design consists of a central axis or spindle